 How does your fund complement an investment portfolio?

-An active allocation to Asia accomplishes not only the obvious portfolio Beta diversification elements, but it presents an opportunity to capture the excess return in what we call an “Alpha-rich environment.”
+An active allocation to Asia potentially accomplishes not only the obvious portfolio Beta diversification elements, but it presents an opportunity to capture the excess return in what we call an “Alpha-rich environment.”
 While developed markets have become hyper-efficient, with little or no Alpha sustainable over time (hence the trend toward indexing), emerging Asia markets remain highly inefficient, with inadequate institutional analyst coverage.
 In India, for example, a universe of around 7,000 listed companies is available, with perhaps 300 of those companies under any institutional analyst coverage.
-From this environment, a research-driven, “boots on the ground” active manager with proper diligence can identify and profit, on both the long and short side.
+From this environment, a research-driven, “boots on the ground” active manager with proper diligence can identify and potentially benefit, on both the long and short side.

 How do you view the overarching investment environment for the remainder of 2017?